Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Additional Related Work

 \section{Additional Related Work}

-In this section, we briefly introduce more broader related work in addition to Section~\ref{sec:background}.
+In this section, we briefly introduce a more broader related work in addition to Section~\ref{sec:background}.

 \textbf{Jailbreak Attacks}.
-In this work, we discuss linguistic-based and optimization-based jailbreak attacks for single-turn conversations.
-Various other jailbreak variants also exist.
-Multi-Shot Jailbreak (MSJ) exploits the strength of In-Context Learning, leveraging millions of harmful demonstrations to compromise LLMs~\cite{anil2024manyshot}.
-One strategy for multi-turn attacks is fine-grained task decomposition, which breaks down the original malicious query into several less harmful sub-questions~\cite{wang2025mrjagenteffectivejailbreakagent,zhou2024multiroundjailbreakattacklarge,zhou2024speak}.
-While this strategy successfully bypasses current safety mechanisms, it could be countered by incorporating these finer-grained harmful queries into safety training datasets.
-Alternatively, researchers have proposed using human red teamers to expose vulnerabilities in LLMs against multi-turn attacks~\cite{li2024llm}.
-Moreover, some strategies involve gradually steering benign initial queries towards more harmful topics~\cite{ren2024derailyourselfmultiturnllm}.
-While these attacks generally aim to deceive LLMs by decomposing or concealing harmful targets, our \tool's proactive identification of harmful intentions could be a promising direction to mitigate these attacks.
+In Section~\ref{sec:background}, we focus on linguistic and adaptive jailbreak attacks in single-turn conversations.
+However, many other jailbreak variants have been proposed.
+Some works aim to make jailbreak prompts more stealthy~\cite{10.5555/3692070.3692745}.
+Others explore multi-turn jailbreaks, particularly through fine-grained task decomposition, where a malicious query is broken down into several seemingly harmless sub-questions~\cite{wang2025mrjagenteffectivejailbreakagent,zhou2024multiroundjailbreakattacklarge,zhou2024speak,ren2024derailyourselfmultiturnllm,liu2025autodanturbo,andriushchenko2025jailbreaking}.
+While this strategy often succeeds in bypassing current safety mechanisms, it may be mitigated by incorporating such decomposed harmful queries into safety training data.
+In contrast, our \tool’s proactive detection of underlying harmful intent offers a promising direction for countering such complex jailbreak strategies.

 \textbf{Brittleness of Safety Alignment}.
-Recent research has exposed significant vulnerabilities in the safety mechanisms of large language models (LLMs).
-Apart from jailbreak, studies indicate that altering only a small subset of the model's parameters can lead to safety compromises~\cite{wei2024assessing,chen2024findingsafetyneuronslarge,anonymous2025identifying}.
-Additionally, when further fine-tuning LLMs with safety alignment on benign datasets, this can paradoxically result in a substantial degradation of their safety features, highlighting the inherent brittleness of current safety alignment practices~\cite{yi-etal-2024-vulnerability,he2024safedataidentifyingbenign}.
-These findings emphasize the urgent need for a deeper understanding of safety mechanisms and the development of robust safety defense strategies.
+Recent research has revealed significant vulnerabilities in the safety mechanisms of large language models (LLMs)\cite{qi2025safety}.
+Beyond jailbreak attacks, studies show that modifying only a small subset of model parameters can compromise safety\cite{wei2024assessing,chen2024findingsafetyneuronslarge,zhao2025understanding,zhou2025on}.
+Moreover, further fine-tuning LLMs—even on benign datasets—can paradoxically degrade safety behavior, highlighting the fragility of current alignment practices~\cite{yi-etal-2024-vulnerability,he2024safedataidentifyingbenign,qi2025safety,zhan-etal-2024-removing,yang2024shadow,yi2024vulnerability,qi2024finetuning,yi-etal-2024-vulnerability}.
+These findings underscore the urgent need for a deeper understanding of safety mechanisms and the development of more robust and resilient defense strategies.